 The service does not operate during evenings, weekends or Bank Holidays.
 If you find a dog during one of these times you can take it to:

 If you need to use the kennel service for a found dog during the times when the dog warden service is not available, please contact the above kennel on 07710 232372 beforehand to arrange a suitable appointment.

 A Leeds City Council dog warden can collect a found dog from you and take them to kennels with which we have contracts.The dog will be kept there for 7 days.
 After 7 days the dog will become the responsibility of the kennel.
-Details of kennels can be found here.
+Kennel details can be found in the

 If you have lost your dog you should use the

 If we pick up a dog matching the description you have provided we will contact you.
 You should also contact the council-affiliated kennels listed in

 Kennels used by LCC dog wardens as well as other local kennels, vets or the Dogs Trust in case somebody else has found your dog and handed it in.
 You may also want to check the

 Dead cats and dogs register page to see if we have picked up your pet.

 Our dog wardens also run a Facebook page:

 Leeds Found Dogs.
 If a stray dog is found and has to be put into kennels, if we can't contact the owner or it isn't microchipped, we will post a picture of it there along with additional details.